 In 2017 Glysson was awarded the American Choral Directors Association (ACDA) International Conducting Fellowship to Kenya, and has since served as clinican and co-founder of the bi-annual Nairobi Choral Conducting Workshop.
 As a graduate student, he was honored as one of eight finalists from across the country to compete in the National Choral Conducting Competition sponsored by the ACDA.
 Upcoming conducting engagements include the Ralph Vaughan Williams “Dona Nobis Pacem” with the Pan-European Philharmonic Orchestra in Athens, Greece, and the Varna International Opera Academy in Varna, Bulgaria.

-Previously, Glysson served as director of choral activities at West Liberty University in Wheeling, West Virginia.
-He has also held the position of assistant director of the internationally recognized Tucson Arizona Boys Chorus, assistant conductor of the Reston Chorale and teaching positions at several high schools in the Washington, D.C., area.
+Glysson previously served as director of choral activities at West Liberty University in Wheeling, West Virginia.
+He has also held the position of artistic director and conductor of the Tucson Masterworks Chorale, assistant director of the internationally recognized Tucson Arizona Boys Chorus, assistant conductor of the Reston Chorale and teaching positions at several high schools in the Washington, D.C., area.